LMBDA-design/PSAMIL/README.md

 3.The performance of PSMIL may exhibit more fluctuation in certain experiments, meanwhile the likelihood of achieving high performance is greater than that of the original attention models.

-#### Introduction
-These are two large-scale publicly available medical datasets.
-The CAMELYON16 dataset contains an independent test set that does not rely on random splitting.

 #### How to Train: